LinkedInLearning/NET6-deep-dive-2894045/README.md

 # .NET 6 Deep Dive
-This is the repository for the LinkedIn Learning course `.NET 6 Deep Dive`.
+This is the repository for the LinkedIn Learning course .NET 6 Deep Dive.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![.NET 6 Deep Dive][lil-thumbnail-url]

+This course takes a deep look into the changes to .NET with the release of .NET 6, the latest release of the Microsoft cross-platform, open-source framework.
+Instructor Walt Ritscher takes you through changes to .NET commands, language improvements to C++ and C#, web applications like Blazor and Visual Studio, and targeting multiple platforms.
+He also shows you how to edit code and use the Hot Reload feature to apply changes without restarting the application.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.